• Skip to primary navigation

 Plus, because there isn’t any mayo in the recipe, the purple really pops.
 It’s gorgeous!

 If you haven’t cooked with purple cabbage before, you may be surprised to see the water turn a purplish-blue color when you wash it.
-But, there’s no reason to worry, it’s totally okay and normal.
+But, there’s no reason to worry.
+It’s totally okay and normal.

 Health benefits of using purple cabbage in slaw